 Mobile frontend technologies can be categorized as native and hybrid.
 Hybrid development is based on the use of cross-platform web technologies such as HTML, CSS, and JavaScript.

-In its turn, native development is based on the use of native or cross-platform programming languages such as Java and Kotlin for Android, Objective-C, and Swift for iOS, React Native, Xamarin, and Flutter.
+In its turn, native development is based on the use of native or cross-platform programming languages.
+For example, Java and Kotlin go well for Android, whereas Objective-C and Swift — for iOS.
+And React Native, Xamarin, and Flutter can deliver both Android and iOS apps.
 The use of a native mobile app development approach is much more preferable today as it allows more control and easier hardware access.

 Learn more: Mobile Technology Stacks for Native App Development